 Dress her in loose-fitting clothing to minimize pressure."

 "Hi, this page on acid reflux was very helpful.

-I believe my little 3-week old girl has acid reflux, she gets hiccups often, has trouble burping, curls legs in, clenches fist...
-I've noticed that during the day, when I am up, and she takes naps, she sleeps so much better when her head is elevated on a pillow, for instance right now she is sleeping on her boppy pillow, with her butt on the ground.
+I believe my little 3-week-old girl has acid reflux.
+She gets hiccups often, has trouble burping, curls her legs in, and clenches fists...
+I've noticed that during the day, when I am up and she takes naps, she sleeps much better when her head is elevated on a pillow.
+For instance, right now, she is sleeping on her boppy pillow with her butt on the ground.

 At night, I swaddle her and lay her on her back, but she doesn't sleep well and fusses, it said elevating at a 30-degree angle can help, but I am scared of SIDS...
 I don't want to let her sleep like that if I am going to sleep...
 Is it safe to let her sleep like that to help her reflux?
 Thank you"